The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 If you can snag a ticket to the iconic Food & Wine Classic in Aspen, you’ll get to hobnob with some of the world’s leading chefs, sommeliers, spirit-makers, and other pros, all while soaking up the summertime beauty of Colorado’s Roaring Fork Valley.
 The three-day culinary festival is already sold out, but there’s a waitlist you can join just in case.

 Gather up your crew of bourbon- and bacon-loving friends and family and head to Keystone for a seriously mouthwatering combination.
 Held at Keystone’s River Run Village area, this festival includes tons of concerts, a bacon-eating competition, tastings, and a special “Camp Bacon” area for kids, complete with a bacon bingo scavenger hunt.

 This cleverly named festival in Steamboat Springs is all about beer, wine, and enjoying the mild summer weather in the Yampa Valley.
 Sip your drink of choice while listening to live music, shopping local vendors, and munching on snacks in downtown Steamboat.

-Colorado’s favorite open-fire culinary festival, Heritage Fire, returns to Snowmass July 30, featuring an array of local talent.
-Head to the mountains for this one day fest to watch over 20 chefs (last year’s talent included chefs from Toro, Fire Restaurant at the Art Hotel, Teocalli Cocina, Glo Noodle House) prepare heritage-breed meats over an open flame.
+Colorado’s favorite open-fire culinary festival, Heritage Fire, returns to Snowmass July 29, featuring an array of local talent.
+Head to the mountains for this one day fest to watch over 20 chefs (last year’s talent included chefs from Toro, Fire Restaurant at the Art Hotel, Teocalli Cocina, and Glo Noodle House) prepare heritage-breed meats over an open flame.